-You were in an accident.
+You were in a car accident.
 You have back pain.
 Your doctor orders an MRI.
-She discovers degenerative disc disease.
+She discovers multilevel degenerative disc disease.
 She tells you that you may have had this condition for years.

 The second way degenerative disc disease can occur is with a loss of water molecules in the nucleus.
-This reduces the space between the vertabra and puts additional pressure on the facet joints and the spinal cord.
+This is called disc desiccation.
+This dehydration of your discs results in fibrocartilage replacing the disc's fluid.
+The result is reduced space between the vertebra.
+This puts additional pressure on the facet joints and the spinal cord.
 Over time, the body may compensate for this additional pressure by developing bone spurs that compress or impinge the spinal cord or exiting nerve.

 The severity of the disc disease determines how it is treated.
 It is possible to have degenerative disc disease and have no symptoms.
 This commonly occurs when the degeneration of the disc and narrowing spinal canal has not become severe enough to cause impingement, compression, or facet joint pain.
 When symptoms do occur, the condition is usually first treated with physical therapy, followed by trigger point or facet injections.

 To understand this, one needs to go back to the anatomy of the human spine.
-Just imagine a situation in which a person has age-related loss of water molecules in their disc.
+Just imagine a situation in which a person has an age-related loss of water molecules in their disc.
 This causes narrowing of the disc space but no current compression on the spinal cord or the existing nerve root.
-The condition is there but it is not currently causing any pain.
+The condition is there.
+But it is not currently causing any pain.